polera/rxs/README.md

 ## Use

-Press `a`, enter an HTTP or HTTPS feed URL, and press Enter.
+Press `a`, type or paste an HTTP or HTTPS feed URL with your terminal's paste shortcut, and press Enter.
 The feed is fetched immediately.
 Downloaded article text is searchable and available after the network goes away.

+Each time the interactive UI starts, rxs loads saved subscriptions and articles first, then refreshes every feed automatically.
+The refresh runs concurrently and reports new articles, full-text expansions, and per-feed failures in the status line without interrupting navigation.
+Use `r` or `R` for an additional refresh at any time.

 | Key | Action |
 | --- | --- |